strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/LinuxCLI/LinuxCLI.md

 <pre>sudo su -</pre>

 This will get us to a root prompt.
 We want to be root because looking at network connections and process information systemwide requires root access.
-Basicly, it is very hard to do your job as a SOC pro without root or admin rights.
+Basically, it is very hard to do your job as a SOC pro without root or admin rights.

 Let's start by looking at the network connections with lsof.
 When we use lsof, we are looking at open files.
 When we use the -i flag we are looking at the open Internet connections.
 When we use the -P flag we are telling lsof to not try and guess what the service is on the ports that are being used.
 Just give us the port number.